Sivasedupathi/Converter-App/README.md

 # How to run the code

-Please use to build and execute the code.
+Please use the below commands to build and execute the code.

-gradlew build
+gradle build

-gradlew bootrun
+gradle bootrun

-Endpoints to use the service
+# Endpoints to use the service

 Digit to RomanNumeral

 http://localhost:8081/convert?value=4000 ---> Response : MMMM

 RomanNumeral to Digit

 http://localhost:8081/convert?value=MMMM ---> Response : 4000

 # How to execute the unit tests

  `gradle clean test --no-daemon` will execute the unit test cases.

-#Technology used
+# Technology used

 Java 8

 Junit 5

 Mockito

 Spring-boot

 Gradle